-ADVSD also contracts with Meals on Wheels People to provide home- delivered meals to older adults who cannot attend a meal site because they are frail, have a chronic condition that limits their mobility, or are recuperating from surgery or a hospital stay.
+ADVSD contracts with Meals on Wheels People to provide homedelivered meals to older adults who cannot attend a meal site because they are frail, have a chronic condition that limits their mobility, or are recuperating from surgery or a hospital stay.
 Because many homebound older adults have special dietary needs, low sodium, soft food, vegetarian and diabetic meals are available as part of this service.
-This program also provides a social contact, information dissemination and nutrition education.
+This program also provides social contact, information dissemination, and nutrition education, which is provided quarterly for all congregate meal sites and annually for home-delivered meals, in accordance with Oregon Congregate and Home-Delivered Nutrition Program Standards.
+Beginning in 2018, Ecumenical Ministries of Oregon will deliver a week's supply of frozen meals to HIV/AIDS positive Long-Term Survivors who are unable to visit a congregate meal site.